nachivpn/k/README.md

 # k

-Normalisation for Fitch-style Modal Calculi
+Normalization for Fitch-style Modal Calculi

 ## About